ICanBoogie/Operation/README.md

 to retrieve the record.
 - `CONTROL_OWNERSHIP`: Controls the ownership of the record by the user.
 - `CONTROL_FORM`: Controls the form associated with the operation.
 The getter `form` is used to retrieve the form.
-The exception [FormHasExpired](http://icanboogie.org/docs/class-ICanBoogie.Operation.FormHasExpired.html) can be thrown to indicate that the form associated with the operation has expired.
+[FormNotFound][] can be thrown if the form associated with the operation cannot be found.
+[FormHasExpired][] can be thrown to indicate that the form associated with the operation has expired.

 The controls definition is obtained though the `controls` magic property: